pwinckles/card-game-rules/draft/YAMV.md

 Selection | Declarer | Defender
 --------- | -------- | --------
 Suit      | 0        | NA
-Even rank | 20       | 0
+Odd rank  | 20       | 0
-Odd rank  | 40       | 40
+Even rank | 40       | 40
 No trump  | 80       | 80

-For example, if trump is spades and 4s, then neither team would get a bonus regardless of the outcome.
-If instead trump is 4s (declarer's pick) and 5s (head defender's pick), then the declarer's team would get a 20 point bonus if they won, and the defenders would each get a 40 point bonus if they won.
+For example, if trump is spades and 5s, then neither team would get a bonus regardless of the outcome.
+If instead trump is 5s (declarer's pick) and 6s (head defender's pick), then the declarer's team would get a 20 point bonus if they won, and the defenders would each get a 40 point bonus if they won.

 ## Game

 First player to 500 wins, or 300 for a shorter game.
 If multiple players cross the threshold at the same time, then the player with the highest score wins.
 If there's a tie, they both win.

+## Variants

+### Ranked Suits

+Normally, all stuits apart from the suit that is named as trump are ranked the same, this results in 6 cards with the same rank when an odd rank is picked as trump.
+An alternative, to reduce the number of cards with the same rank, is to rank the suits (low) ♣, ♦, ♥, ♠ (high).
+This ranking only applies to trump, and does not affect non-trump cards.
+The following are a few examples:

+- Suit (♦) + odd rank (5)
+  - ♦1s, ♦2, ♦3s, ♦4, ♦6, ♦7s, ♦8, ♦9s, ♦10, ♣5s, ♥5s, ♠5s, ♦5s, jokers
+  - Total: 23 cards
+- Odd rank (5) + odd rank (7)
+  - ♣5s, ♦5s, ♥5s, ♠5s, ♣7s, ♦7s, ♥7s, ♠7s, jokers
+  - Total: 18 cards

+### No Permanent Top Trump

+Remove the jokers from the deck and deal out all of the cards.
+Everything else is the same except that there is no longer an exchange with the stock.